 Macrophytes.
 Stockbridge Bowl has struggled with nuisance macrophyte management since the 1960s when herbicide application was implemented.
 Mechanical harvesting began in the 1970s, which is when Eurasian watermilfoil (Myriophyllum spicatum) was identified as a dominant and problematic plant species in the lake.
-M. spicatum dominance has persisted, though its noticeable reduction (particularly in 2020) has called into question its priority as a management target.
-Other plant species occur in nuisance conditions, notably curly-leaf pondweed (Potamogeton crispus).
+Eurasian watermilfoil (Myriophyllum spicatum) dominance has persisted, though its with a noticeable reduction (particularly in 2020) with a subsequent resurgence in 2021 and more notably 2021. has called into question its priority as a management target.
+Other plant species occur in nuisance conditions, notably curly-leaf pondweed (Potamogeton crispus) and N. minor [water lily].
 Such nuisance conditions hinder navigation and recreational use of the outlet channel.

 Chara beds are a common feature in Stockbridge Bowl, particularly between Kwuniikwat Island and the outlet channel.
-These beds were thought to be vital for endangered snail habitat (Marstonia lustrica), but M. lustrica occurrence and abundance is more likely a function of plant density and substrate type (Coote & Roeder 2000; GZA 2015 & 2016).
-Nonetheless, Chara is a low-growing, beneficial native macro-algae that provides valuable habitat and likely performs important ecosystem functions such as calcite formation and phosphorus sequestration.
+These beds were thought to be vital for endangered snail habitat (Marstonia lustrica), but Marstonia lustrica occurrence and abundance is more likely a function of plant density and substrate type (Coote & Roeder 2000; GZA 2015 & 2016).
+Nonetheless, muskgrass (Chara) is a low-growing, beneficial native macro-algae that provides valuable habitat and likely performs important ecosystem functions such as calcite formation and phosphorus sequestration.

 Vertebrates.
 Stockbridge provides warm- and cold-water fisheries.
-Yellow perch, largemouth bass, and pickerel dominate the warm-water fishery, and brown and brook trout are stocked twice per year and constitute the coldwater fishery (Fugro 1996).
+Yellow perch, largemouth bass, and pickerel dominate the warm-water fishery, and brown and brook trout are stocked twice per year and constitute the cold-water fishery (Fugro 1996).